oceandi/TensorGraphics/README.md

 RATE (Random Access Tensor Engine) is a free and open game engine developed by TensorGraphics.

-You are free to use Rate for any purpose, including commercial games (e.g. AAA titles), provided that:
+You are free to use RATE for any purpose, including commercial games (e.g. AAA titles), provided that:

 - Rate itself remains free and open-source (AGPLv3)